 My family is already booked in to see the Christmas carols by candlelight at the Royal Albert Hall (where I graduated!) on the 23rd.
 I’m sure it’s going to be the best thing ever to well and truly get everyone into the Christmas spirit!
 Next year I’d love to go to the singalong matinee, or head over to St Martin-in-the-Fields on Trafalgar Square.
 If you’re free on the 20th December, I’d suggest going to Street Child’s charity concert at the Tower of London ( and go ice skating there too).

-London is all lit up from mid-November to January, making night-time adventures a little more special.
+London is all lit up from mid-November to January, making night-time adventures and after work Christmas shopping a little more special.
 Regent’s Street, Covent Garden, and Oxford Street all have beautiful lights.
-Have a look at Carnaby Street and let me know what you think – I’m not sure about the Revolution-themed lights this year!
+Have a look at Carnaby Street – the Christmas lights there always follow a fun theme!

 We’re planning to go to Kew Gardens with the family in the days before Christmas to see the amazing light display there.
 I can’t wait to walk around the gardens with a cup of hot spiced cider!